bioinfologics/w2rap/README.md

 The histogram shows us how often kmers appear in the PE reads.
 We can see that at frequency < 5, the number of distinct kmers increases significantly, these kmers are from erroneous reads.
 The kmers we want to assemble are from the main distribution.
 This is a relatively symmetrical distribution, centered at approximately 30, with a reasonably small variance.
 Hence, the estimated kmer coverage is equal to 30.

 ### c) Check insert size and distribution.
-To enable a more detailed assessment of the quality of the reads, map them to the S288C reference seqeunce, and generate a SAM file.
+To enable a more detailed assessment of the quality of the reads, map them to the S288C reference sequence, and generate a SAM file.

 ```
 bwa index -p S288C_ref -a bwtsw ref/S288C_reference_sequence_R64-2-1_20150113.fsa